RavensbourneWebMedia/UX-design/sessions/05/README.md

 ### What are user personas NOT?

-A persona is not a demographic profile, a market segment or a report of survey data.
+A persona is NOT a demographic profile, a market segment or a report of survey data.

+It is NOT taking what people tell you directly.

+![](assets/what-homer-wants.jpg)

+> Homer thinks that *everyman* wants this car.

-It is not taking what people tell you directly, it's looking at their behaviours in order to understand the *whys* and build around them.
+It's looking at their behaviours in order to understand the *whys* and build around them.
 Observation is key, because what people do and say can be entirely different things.

-![](assets/what-homer-wants.jpg)

-Homer thinks that *everyman* wants this car.

 ### Why do we need personas?